dynatrace-oss/DynatraceDashboardPowerups/README.md

 Note: you should limit usage to only trusted image sources and keep file size reasonable

 ### mCompare
-This powerup compares multiple SVTs.
+This powerup compares multiple SVTs (or vlookups).
 It has two modes: `outlier` and `scale`.
 Outlier mode highlights the low and high; whereas, scale uses color to show distance from extremes.

 Syntax:
 - `!PU(mcompare):links=link1,link2,link3,link4,link5;low=green;high=red;other=gray !PU(link):link1`